janppires/grunt-presentation/README.md

 Because most tasks perform file operations, Grunt has powerful abstractions for declaring on which files the task should operate.
 For more info please visit [File](http://gruntjs.com/configuring-tasks#files) section, in the official documentation.

+#Step 4 - Configure And Start A Static Web Server
+With Grunt is possible to easily start a static web server.
+We just need to add `grunt-contrib-connect` task to Gruntfile.
+Now we run the task with the name given.
+If we want to keep the server alive, just append `:keepalive`.

+`grunt connect:my_server_with_defaults:keepalive`

+More info at [grunt-contrib-connect](https://github.com/gruntjs/grunt-contrib-connect) github web page.

 # Useful Links
 ## OS Package Manager
 - OSX: Brew @ [http://brew.sh/](http://brew.sh/)